Understanding the Military Survivor Benefit Plan

 Cons

-Disadvantages: There aren’t many disadvantages to the Survivor Benefit Plan.
+The Survivor Benefit Plan has a few disadvantages.
 However, the primary disadvantage for some retirees is cost.

-6.5% doesn’t sound like a lot of money for the coverage it provides, but some retirees may find they can save money by purchasing a term life insurance policy with a large payout.
+6.5% doesn’t sound like a lot of money for its coverage, but some retirees may find they can save money by purchasing a term life insurance policy with a large payout.

-There are differences in how term life and the SBP pay their policies, however.
-Term life insurance generally provides a lump sum of money and the Survivor Benefit Plan provides an ongoing monthly payment.
-So a term life beneficiary would need to be able to manage money well to be able to realize the benefits of the potential monthly cost savings, and potentially larger payout.
+However, there are differences in terms of how term-life insurance plans are paid and how the SBP pays their policies.
+Term life insurance generally provides a lump sum of money, while the Survivor Benefit Plan provides an ongoing monthly payment.
+So, a term-life beneficiary must manage money well to realize the potential monthly cost savings and potentially larger payout.

 Situations When the SBP Might Be Appropriate